copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Skilled and above slingers can instakill any H monster on a critical hit.
 - Statues may generate near cockatrices that generate at level creation time and not in a special room.
+- Tool shops now stock touchstones as 2% of items rather than 7%.
+- Tool shops stock potions of oil as 3% of items.

 ### Interface changes